and the 'Trouble' with Point of View

 (Please view the documentary: Cancer: A serious Business, by Eric Merola).

 Dr. Burzynski discovered the most effective (according to FDA testing) treatment ever discovered for many cancers and without any negative side effects at all.
 Why have we never heard of him?
-For the same reason that no one ever heard of Semmelweis and his chlorinated lime treatments for women in childbirth.
+It is the same 'reason' that no one ever heard of Semmelweis and his chlorinated lime treatments for women in childbirth.

-Much has changed between now and then . . . in addition to the resistance of the medical profession, and they have dramatically opposed him like they did Semmelweis, Burzynski also has to deal with the Pharmaceutical Industry.
+Much has changed between now and then . . . in addition to the resistance of the medical profession, and they dramatically opposed Burzynski like they did Semmelweis, Burzynski also has to deal with the Pharmaceutical Industry.
 Think of it . . . in the time of Semmelweis, there was no money to be gained or lost in whether someone washed their hands or not.
-But, if chemotherapy and radiation are shown to be unnecessary, (they already have shown themselves to be harmful and ineffective in the long run) a trillion dollars of income a year could disappear and literally destroy the huge businesses that produce and carry out these treatments.
-Even the National Cancer Institute has been trying to block what Burzynski is doing!
+But, if chemotherapy and radiation are shown to be unnecessary, (they already have shown themselves to be harmful and ineffective in the long run.
+According to an audit on Radiation therapy by the NCBI-National Center for Biotechnology Information: https://www.ncbi.nlm.nih.gov/pubmed/9125063, the overall 5-year survival rate was 27%.), a trillion dollars of income a year could disappear and literally destroy the huge businesses that produce and carry out these treatments.
+Indeed, even the National Cancer Institute has been trying to block what Burzynski is doing!
 Apparently there is much more money in searching for a cure for cancer than in having one in hand.
-It is the modern expression of a very ancient prejudice.
-It is an extremely primitive form of denial and arrogance that is still with us.
+It is the modern expression of what is a very ancient prejudice.
+It is an extremely primitive and often pre-conscious form of denial and arrogance that is with us today.
+It is outrageous and it is exactly what happened to Semmelweis; it is called the 'Semmelweis principle.'

-So, this is why I say that Ben Bernanke, like the European doctors of the time of Semmelweis, or, the Modern-day medical profession or the National Cancer Institute, or specialists in economics, may be exactly the wrong person to ask about the great depression.
+This is why I say that Ben Bernanke, like the European doctors of the time of Semmelweis, or, the Modern-day medical profession or the National Cancer Institute, or specialists in economics, may be exactly the wrong people to ask about the great depression.

-Bernanke may be closed off to the one thing or type of things that actually works.
+Bernanke may be closed off to the one thing or type of thing that actually works.
 Even if it has worked in other places around the earth, he may not pay it any attention.
 Even if what he is proposing has been shown to not work, he closes his eyes to its failure.
 If it is not what he has studied, learned, done or practiced all his life, he may very well refuse to even entertain the idea.
 It is not that he is dumb or stupid.
 Remember the great doctors of Vienna?
-He is just blind to any consideration on the subject, just like the king with his gardener, just like the man who was blind to the eye of the dove and like the cancer doctors regarding Burzynski.
+He is just blind to consideration on the subject, just like the king with his gardener, just like the man who is blind to the eye of the dove and like the cancer doctors in regard to Burzynski.

 Ask one of the families whose wife or Mother died during the time of Semmelweis when their doctor refused to wash his hands, if being an ‘expert’ in the field, was 'enough'.
-Of course, they will say, 'Obviously not!'
+Of course, they will say, 'No!'

 – Arthur Koestler, 'The Nightwalkers"